Unlicensed teen driver distracted or fell asleep in NY Hutchinson Parkway crash that killed him and 4 young relatives

 Killed in the single-car crash were driver Malik Smith, 16, and passengers Anthony Billips, 17, Zahnyiah Cross, 12, Shawnell Cross 11, and Andrew Billips, 8.

 Only a 9-year-old boy, riding in the rear cargo area of the SUV, survived, officials said.
-He escaped out the back of the vehicle and was taken to Westchester Medical Center in Valhalla with injuries that were not life-threatening.
+He escaped out the back of the vehicle, through the shattered liftgate glass, and was taken to Westchester Medical Center in Valhalla with non-life-threatening injuries.

 Latimer knows the road well.

-“It’s a road I’m personally familiar with,” Latimer said.
+“It’s a road I’m personally familiar with,” he said.
 “As a matter of fact I drove over that same road two hours before the accident.”

+Distraught dad Anthony Billips wrote what he called “the most painful post I ever had to write in my life,” saying that his family had “lost our precious kids in a fatal car accident.”

+“The pain we are feeling words (can’t) even express, and we wouldn’t wish this to happen to anyone in this world,” he wrote on Facebook.

-The Westchester County Police Accident Investigation Team and detectives from the county’s General Investigations Unit are investigating the crash.
+The Westchester County Police Accident Investigation Team and detectives from the county’s general investigations unit are probing the crash.
+It was not clear if the victims were wearing seat belts.
+Officials said the fire damage made it difficult to determine much about the seat belts.

 “This was a horrific accident,” Latimer said.
 “It was a horrific accident site.”